 So I slept in on 9/11 and didn't wake up until about 8:30 a.m.
 Pacific Time.
 Unusual for me, I didn't immediately flip on the television or radio.
 By then, of course, back East, the attacks were over, the Twin Towers had fallen, the Pentagon had been attacked and United Flight 93 had crashed in Pennsylvania.

 But I knew none of that at 8:45 a.m.
-Pacific Time when I called a client whose New York headquarters were about two miles north of Ground Zero.
+Pacific Time when I called a client whose New York offices were about two miles north of Ground Zero.

 "I just wanted to remind you that I'll be out of touch for a couple of days," I started breezily.
 "How's it going?"